AjayKMehta/setup-machine/NeovimNotes.md

 To launch, press <kbd>Ctrl</kbd> + <kbd>n</kbd>.
 To close, press <kbd>q</kbd>.

-Here are some useful key maps for when window is displayed:
+Here are some useful key maps for when the window is displayed:

 Action | Keymap
 ---------|----------